open-runtimes/open-runtimes/docs/add-runtime.md

 The `start.sh` file for an interpreted runtime should extract the `/tmp/code.tar.gz` file that contains both the user's code and the dependencies.
 This tarball was created by OpenRuntimes from the `/usr/code` folder and should install the dependencies that were pre-installed by the build stage and move them into the relevant locations for that runtime.
 It will then run the server ready for execution.

 ---
-Compiled Languages only have a `build.sh` file.
 The `build.sh` script for a compiled runtime is used to move the user's source code and rename it into source files for the runtime (The `INTERNAL_RUNTIME_ENTRYPOINT` environment variable can help with this) it will also build the code and move it into the `/usr/code` folder.
-Compiled runtime executables **must** be called `runtime` for the ubuntu or alpine images to detect and run them.

 #### Note:
 `/tmp/code.tar.gz` is always created from the `/usr/code` folder as an output of the build stage.
 If you need any files for either compiled or interpreted runtimes you should place them there and extract them from the `/tmp/code.tar.gz` during the `start.sh` script to get the files you need.